MooersLab/pymolshortcuts/README.md

 A \href{paper}{https://onlinelibrary.wiley.com/doi/10.1002/pro.3781} about this project was publisehd in January 2020 in Protien Science.
 Access to the PDF is open.

 To cite the paper if you use bibtex, use the following.
-The ENDNOTE file is above with the other files.:
+The Google Scholar geneartoed ENDNOTE file (scholar.enw) is above with the other files:

 ```bibtex
 @article{mooers2020shortcuts,